microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 just have a "Light up all the bells and whistles" toggle in the Settings UI.

-This is a non-trivial problem to solve, so it is being left as a future consideration.
+This is a non-trivial problem to solve, so it is being left as a future consideration, for a later spec.
 It deserves its own spec to sort out how we should expose this to users and safely implement it.

 #### Pre-filtering the UI & filter by source